nodejs/node/doc/api/cli.md

 node --require "./a.js" --require "./b.js"
 ```

-Node.js options that are allowed are:
+Node.js options that are allowed are in the following list.
+If an option
+supports both --XX and --no-XX variants, they are both supported but only
+one is included in the list below.

 <!-- node-options-node start -->